Timetable for admissions in September 2020

 When a vacancy occurs, applicants are contacted and invited to attend a test.
 The vacant place will be offered to the candidate who demonstrates the ability and aptitude to allow them to be a success at the school.

 Parents of pupils who are unsuccessful may ask for their son/daughter to remain on the list to be considered for entry in the following academic year should a vacancy arise.
 Students will not automatically be left on the list and will be removed at the end of the academic year, unless a request is made to remain on the list.
-Students will not be allowed more than two attempts at the test.
+Students will be allowed only one attempt at the test in any given academic year to a maximum of two attempts in total.

 Please note that it is the parents’ responsibility to ensure all information is up to date including change of address and any changes should be communicated to Mrs Masters, Casual Vacancy Assistant, at the school.